eye-slashRedact sensitive data

 • Redact Data with Regex Patterns — Adding default or custom regex patterns first globally identifies the defined key/value pairs in the technical information getting captured (while creating bug reports).
 Then, the corresponding values get redacted and replaced with “[*** REDACTED BY BETTERBUGS FOR PRIVACY ***]” from your bug reports.

-Custom HTML Attribute for Blurring Information
+Custom HTML attribute for blurring information

 Before creating a report, you need to add the data-betterbugs=”ignore” HTML attribute to your application web page(s) elements to exclude them from getting captured.